-Medical cannabis net revenue for Q4 and FY 2020 was \$2.7 million and \$8.0 million, an increase of 57% and 82%, respectively, over the same periods in the prior year.
+Medical cannabis net revenue for Q1 2021 was \$2.7 million, in line with the previous quarter and an increase of 95% over the prior year's quarter.
 The increase was primarily due to improved product offerings and a continued increase in the Company's total number of active, registered patients.
 Management believes that the Company's broad medical cannabis ecosystem, which includes clinics and scheduled same day delivery, in addition to cannabis products, provides the company with a core competitive advantage.
+For Q1 2021, medical cannabis net revenue per gram equivalent sold was \$8.35, compared to \$8.04 in the prior year's quarter.